HackerExperience/letsbuildagame-docs/README.md

 # What about the game license?

-Hacker Experience 2 will use the AGPL License, an FSF-approved license that gives you the freedom to copy, modify, study and redistribute the software.
+Hacker Experience 2 will use the **AGPLv3 License**, an FSF-approved license that gives you the freedom to copy, modify, study and redistribute the software.

 Note that the word *free*, in free software, has the same meaning as freedom, not necessarily as in free beer/*gratis*.